-The New Zealand Branch is part of General Reinsurance Australia Ltd. (the company) which is incorporated in Australia.
-The assets of the branch are legally available for the satisfaction of debts of the entire company, not solely those appearing on the accompanying Statement of Financial Position.
-Its debts may result in claims against assets not appearing thereon.
+The New Zealand Branch is part of General Reinsurance Life Australia Ltd. (the company) which is incorporated in Australia.
+The assets of the branch are legally available for the satisfaction of debts of the entire company, not solely those appearing on the accompanying Statement of Financial Position and its debts may result in claims against assets not appearing thereon.